Tuesday, December 13, 2016

 helmet from May 6, 1980.

-During baseball season, he would show & narrate highlights of the Cubs and White Sox games from the previous day, wearing a custom baseball helmet that had the front half of the Cubs and the front half of the Sox, resulting in a two-billed helmet which he would spin around on his head depending on which team's highlights were being shown.
+During baseball season, he would show & narrate highlights of the Cubs and White Sox games from the previous day, wearing a custom baseball helmet that had the front half of the Cubs and the front half of the Sox, resulting in a two-billed helmet, which he would spin around on his head depending on which team's highlights were being shown.

 The arts-and-crafts was a regular segment that always began with a finished version prepared in advance by someone "behind the scenes" (who quite often was the wife of Producer Dick Flanders) that was displayed to the audience, followed by Ray attempting to demonstrate the process in an amusing, all thumbs effort, also set to music, that resulted in a comically sub-par facsimile that more resembled a random collection of felt, construction paper and glue.
-Ray's version would then be displayed alongside the original, emphasizing his comical ineptness regarding crafts.
+Ray's version would be displayed alongside the original, emphasizing his comical ineptness regarding crafts.

 Another bit was a lip-syncing sketch Rayner would usually do to an older novelty song such as "Hello Muddah, Hello Fadduh" by Allan Sherman.
 However, he would also perform songs while actually singing.

 Another show segment was the PBS news (for Pretend Broadcasting System).
 He would sit at a table with a wire strainer with the letters PBS on it as a microphone.
 The "news" reports consisted of viewer letters.
-In addition to Diver Dan and lots of Warner Brothers cartoons, another staple of the show was a live-action "talking animal" series "Rupert the Rat, Kookie the Kitten, and Bessie the Bunny, down on Animal Farm.
+In addition to Diver Dan and lots of Warner Brothers cartoons, another staple of the show was a live-action "talking animal" series "Rupert the Rat, Kookie the Kitten, and Bessie the Bunny, down on the Animal Farm.

 The feature "Ark in the Park" was a taped segment of a trip to the Lincoln Park Zoo featuring the then-director of the zoo, Dr. Lester Fisher.
 The introductory music for this segment was "The Unicorn" by The Irish Rovers